cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

       (eval-sequence (rest-exps exps) env))))
 ```

+Note that [`do`](https://clojuredocs.org/clojure.core/do) is used to evaluate multiple expressions (in `eval` it is detected by `begin?`, a similar construct in Scheme).

-This is a recursive definition where we, if we have only one expression, only evaluate this one expression in the environment,
+`eval-sequence` is a recursive definition where we, if we have only one expression, only evaluate this one expression in the environment,
 and if we have more than one expression, we evaluate the first expression and `eval-sequence` the rest of the expressions in the environment.

 Here `last-exp`, `first-exp` and `rest-exp` are defined as follows: